Perspectives from Linguistics and Philosophy

 Yalcin, S. (2010).
 ‘Probability Operators’, in Philosophy Compass, pp. 916-937.

 Should we model causatives in terms of counterfactuals?
 If not, how shall we analyse them?
 And can one give a unified account of causatives?
+And how to account for degrees of causation?
 These are the questions we’ll tackle this week.

 * Dowty, D. (1979).
 Word meaning and Montague grammar.
 The semantics of verbs and times in Generative Semantics and in Montague's PTQ: Synthese Language Library.
 Dordrecht: Reidel, §2.3.6-9 and ch.4.